How fit do I need to be for phase 1 (basic) training?

 How much does a soldier earn?

-Regular soldiers receive over £278 a week in Phase 1 training, which rises to at least £17,945 a year depending on which Army job you do.
+Regular soldiers are paid as soon as they start their Phase 1 training.
+They earn at least £18,305 a year when they finish training and move on to their unit.
+How much you get will depend on which Army job you do.
 Some specialist roles receive extra pay.
 Your salary will increase annually as your career continues, regardless of promotion and extra responsibilities.
-Within five years you could reach the rank of Corporal which starts at £27,053.
+Within five years you could reach the rank of Corporal which starts at £29,474.

 Can I join as a soldier and work my way up to officer?